solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 ## Detailed Design

-The major bottleneck for epoch reward distribution is to distribute rewards to stake accounts.
+The major bottleneck for epoch reward distribution is to write back updates to stake accounts.
 At the time of writing, there are approximately 550K active stake accounts and 1.5K vote accounts on Solana Mainnet Beta.
 Given the relatively small number of vote accounts, it makes sense to keep vote rewards distribution mechanism unchanged.
 They can still be distributed efficiently at the first block of the epoch boundary.
 This reduces the impact of rewards for vote account and also simplifies the overall changes.
-It also lets us focus on solving the primary bottleneck - Stake Rewards.
-Only Stake rewards are going to be distributed out over multiple blocks.
+Only stake rewards will be distributed out over multiple blocks.

 In the new stake rewards distribution approach, we will separate the computation of rewards from the actual distribution of rewards at the epoch